Are there any alternatives to NFC?

 NFC phones: which handsets have NFC?

 A surprisingly huge number, largely because NFC has long been supported by the makers of Android handsets.
-Though Apple is yet to embrace NFC, flagship and mid-range handsets from the likes of samsung, HTC, Motorola, Nokia, LG and Blackberry all include NFC.
+Flagship phones like the Google Nexus 6, and mid-range handsets from the likes of Samsung, HTC, Motorola, Nokia, LG and Blackberry all include NFC.

 The latter all feature BlackBerry Tag, a peer-to-peer feature in the BlackBerry 7.1 OS that allows users to share contact information, documents, URLs, photos and other multimedia content by tapping their BlackBerry smartphones together.